adambard/learnxinyminutes-docs/haxe.html.markdown

         trace(a.length + " is the value for a.length (after modification)");
         trace(a[3] + " is the value for a[3]"); //null

-        /*
-           Arrays are *generic*, so you can indicate which values they contain with a type parameter:
+        // Arrays are *generic*, so you can indicate which values they contain
-         */
+        // with a type parameter:
         var a2 = new Array<Int>(); // an array of Ints
         var a3 = new Array<Array<String>>(); // an Array of Arrays (of Strings).

-        /*
-           Maps are simple key/value data structures.
-The key and the value can be of any type.
+        // Maps are simple key/value data structures.
+The key and the value
-         */
+        // can be of any type.
-        var m = new Map<String, Int>();  // The keys are strings, the values are Ints. m.set('foo', 4);
+        // Here, the keys are strings, and the values are Ints: var m = new Map<String, Int>();
+        m.set('foo', 4);
-        // You can also use array notation;
-        m['bar'] = 5;
+        // You can also use array notation: m['bar'] = 5;
         trace(m.exists('bar') + " is the value for m.exists('bar')");
         trace(m.get('bar') + " is the value for m.get('bar')");